prajwalvp/Dracula/README.md

 ### Usage

 * Download dracula.sh, 47TucAA.tim and 47TucAA.par into a directory.
-Edit dracula.sh, as instructed within the script itself.
+If you're starting from scratch, make a file called acc_WRAPs.dat containing three zeros in sequence, with spaces between them.
+Then edit dracula.sh, as instructed within the script itself.
 Make it execulable, using

 > chmod u+x dracula.sh